MaxxRK/firstrade-api/README.md

 ## Options

-### I am unfamiliar with options trading and have not fully tested this feature.
+### I am very new to options trading and have not fully tested this feature.

 Please:
 - USE THIS FEATURE LIKE IT IS A ALPHA/BETA
-- PUT IN A GITHUB ISSUE IF YOU FIND ANY ISSUES
+- PUT IN A GITHUB ISSUE IF YOU FIND ANY PROBLEMS

 ## If you would like to support me, you can do so here:
 [![GitHub Sponsors](https://img.shields.io/github/sponsors/maxxrk?style=social)](https://github.com/sponsors/maxxrk)